-For Linux virtual machines, only the ext2, ext3, and ext4 file systems are supported for individual file restore.
+For Linux virtual machines, only the ext2, ext3, ext4, and XFS file systems are supported for individual file restore.
 If a partition is formatted with some other file system, the backup succeeds but NetBackup cannot map the file system addresses of the files.
 As a result, NetBackup cannot restore individual files from that partition.
-Only the files that were on ext2, ext3, or ext4 partitions can be individually restored.
+Only the files that were on ext2, ext3, ext4, or XFS partitions can be individually restored.

-Note also: To restore individual files from their original mount points, the "/" (root) partition must be formatted as ext2, ext3, or ext4.
+Note: To restore individual files from their original mount points, the "/" (root) partition must be formatted as ext2, ext3, ext4, or XFS.
 If the "/" (root) partition is formatted with a different file system (such as ReiserFS), the mount points cannot be resolved.
-In that case, you can restore ext2, ext3, or ext4 files from the /dev level (such as /dev/sda1).
+In that case, you can restore ext2, ext3, ext4, or XFS files from the /dev level (such as /dev/sda1).
 You cannot restore the files from their original mount point level.